mlcommons/GaNDLF/docs/usage.md

 ## MLCubes

 GaNDLF, and GaNDLF-created models, may be distributed as an [MLCube](https://mlcommons.github.io/mlcube/).
 This involves distributing an "mlcube.yaml" file.
-That file can be specified when using the [MLCube runners](https://mlcommons.github.io/mlcube/runners/) to automatically configure your GaNDLF image.
+That file can be specified when using the [MLCube runners](https://mlcommons.github.io/mlcube/runners/).
-The configured image can then be run with the same runner, which will perform many aspects of configuring your container for you.
+The runner will perform many aspects of configuring your container for you.

 Currently, only the mlcube_docker runner is supported.